rogelioprieto/linux-tips/_posts/2021-02-18-github_setup_using_SSH_command_line.md

 git status
 ```

-    or you can use this commands in one instruction/line:
+    or you can use these commands in one instruction/line:
     ```bash
     git add . && git commit -m "added minor changes" && git push -u origin master
     ```